 When we practice mindfulness, we direct our attention to our current moment over and over again.
 Every mindfulness exercise (whether a formal sit-down type meditation, practicing a movement meditation or in an informal mindful stance while living our lives), is in essence this redirection to the present moment.
 One of the major benefits of exercising our attention and brains in these ways is that we increase our psychological flexibility.
 When learning to cultivate more mindful moments, the aim is to adopt a stance where we allow what is currently happening around us and inside of us to simply be as it is, without trying to change it or identifying too much with it.
 Here there is an ongoing practice of shifting from a ‘doing’ frame of mind to a ‘being’ frame of mind.
 Spending more time just being can feel like joyful play therapy for adults.
 By learning to be more fully present and accepting in our daily lives, we get to live more fully, in each moment and accept with joy and wonder the arising and unfolding of our days.
 I have found that integrating some amount of mindfulness and CFT framework into treatment represent powerful interventions that help clients find and maintain a balanced sense of self.

-Historically, psychodynamic therapy has its roots in Freudian psychoanalytic therapy.
+Historically, modern talk therapy has its roots in Freudian psychoanalytic therapy.
 Modern psychodynamic therapy is a longer-term approach that is characterized by a focus not only on the present-day situation, but also looks at how important past relationships and events inform the present.
 The clinical theory here suggest that we often recreate dynamics that we learned many years ago.
 These long-standing dynamics can make us rigid in the ways we relate and think about ourselves, others and the world.
 These dynamics are formed in our early years and often subconsciously carried with us inflexibly into our current lives.
 We often find that what worked in those earlier situations isn’t helpful now.
-Untangling and understanding how and why problems are arising can be extremely useful in moving forward and having new experiences with ourselves and others.

 Within the psychodynamic therapeutic relationship, being deeply, accurately and compassionately known by another person is often an incredibly empowering tool that clients can use to establish more effective ways of living, working and loving.
 Even when I don’t explicitly use this more traditional psychotherapy approach, I find that having been trained in psychodynamic therapy helps me understand and work with the narrative heart of stories in a more anchored and meaningful way.
 This historically-informed viewpoint is helpful in my couples work as well.
 Having more clarity on the legacies of our personal attachment histories in our relationships can ease a lot of tension in our lives.